jdegand/ngrx-notification/README.md

 - You don't want to perform multiple side effects inside a single effect.
 You could basically recreate the if/else notification service just using an effect.
 - For this app's basic snackbar implementation, there is one action type that all the different components dispatch.
 There are metadata strategies in NgRx where a single action is dispatched with extra data that can be checked inside the effect to determine the origin of the action.
 - Refactoring to use `createFeature` has limited benefit.
 The app uses entity adapters to handle each collection.
 You could better co-locate the code in a one file (reducer), but I don't see much benefit for such a change.
-- `@ngrx/eslint-plugin` doesn't correctly install as a dev dependency when you use the `ng add @ngrx/eslint-plugin` command.
+- `@ngrx/eslint-plugin` doesn't install correctly as a dev dependency when you use the `ng add @ngrx/eslint-plugin` command.
+- An injection token approach doesn't seem to be a very NgRx way of adding a notification service.
+The Component Store component is a huge arbitrary monkeywrench.
+The school component store is not really dealing with a distinct local state.
+A selector could very easily provide its template with data.
+- If I add an injection token, I would want to try and use a factory to pass the data type to the token.
+I don't know if you could eliminate the `isTeacher` (etc) checks.
+Use a filter in the effect?

 ## Useful Resources